LukasFehring/LLMs-for-BO-data-generation/README.md

 pip install git+https://github.com/automl/HPOBench.git
 ```

+Additionally, you need to install both `hydra-core` and `hydra-colorlog`.

 ### Hydra
 To run jobs with hydra without slurm you need to make sure that `hydra_config/base.yaml` starts with
 ```yaml